code-423n4/2023-04-frankencoin-findings/data/p_crypt0-Q.md

 # Position.sol

-## [Informational] Constructor should use variable for initPeriod, rather than magic number.
+## [Low] Constructor should use variable for `initPeriod`, rather than magic number and further assumptions about `start` no longer ring true.

-Currently, the `Position.sol` constructor validates the `initPeriod` to be greater than or equal to 3 days, however, recommends a higher value.
+Currently, the `Position.sol` constructor validates the `initPeriod` to be greater than or equal to 3 days, however, recommends a higher value and a later comment on line 64 reads that the `start` block is the: `block.timestamp + initPeriod // one week time to deny the position`.
+This assumptions for this comment don't hold when put in relation to the code, if the user enters an `initPeriod` of `3 days`.

 ```solidity
 constructor(address _owner, address _hub, address _zchf, address _collateral,